Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 • Cash bond

-• Personal recognizance bond (PR bond) in limited situations
+• Personal recognizance (PR) bond in some cases

 Related: Types of bond